Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @figure{/user_guides/boolean_operations/images/boolean_image027.png}

-* The result of *Fuse* operation is an empty compound containing split parts of arguments  i.e. 2 new faces *F11* and *F21*.
+* The result of *Fuse* operation is a compound containing split parts of arguments  i.e. 2 new faces *F11* and *F21*.
 These faces have one shared edge *En1*.

 @figure{/user_guides/boolean_operations/images/boolean_image028.png}